augustocolombelli/k8s-liquibase-mongodb/README.md

 ## Getting started
 On this project, a Java service named product-service will be used.
 It's a simple service that connects to MongoDB and runs some scripts with the purpose to create some collections, schema validators and indexes.
 It's used k8s to start more than one pod for same database.

-The scripts used to run are on the product-service/src/main/resources/db/changelog directory.
+The scripts used to run are on the `product-service/src/main/resources/db/changelog directory`.

 ### Pushing an image of product service
 The first step, is necessary to push an image of product to docker hub (or other repository).
 There is a file name Makefile in `Makefile`.
 This file have the command necessary to push de image.